jlomako/quebec-emergency-rooms/README.md

 # quebec-emergency-rooms
-map of current occupancy rate in Quebec emergency rooms
+map of current occupancy rates in Quebec emergency rooms